CIBC-Internal/python/Doc/library/codecs.rst

 .. impl-detail::

    Some common encodings can bypass the codecs lookup machinery to improve performance.
-These optimization opportunities are only recognized by CPython for a limited set of aliases: utf-8, utf8, latin-1, latin1, iso-8859-1, mbcs (Windows only), ascii, utf-16, and utf-32.
-Using alternative spellings for these encodings may result in slower execution.
+These optimization opportunities are only recognized by CPython for a limited set of (case insensitive)
+   aliases: utf-8, utf8, latin-1, latin1, iso-8859-1, iso8859-1, mbcs
+   (Windows only), ascii, us-ascii, utf-16, utf16, utf-32, utf32, and
+   the same using underscores instead of dashes.
+Using alternative aliases for these encodings may result in slower execution.

+   .. versionchanged:: 3.6
+      Optimization opportunity recognized for us-ascii.

 Many of the character sets support the same languages.
 They vary in individual characters (e.g. whether the EURO SIGN is supported or not), and in the